markeesmith/ff-library/README.md

 ## Motivation

 The fantasy football data provided by fantasy platforms is lackluster, especially when it comes to dynasty leagues.
 As an avid fantasy football fan, this drives me crazy.
-The purpose of the `ff-library` is to provide a simple, user-friendly API to query various fantasy data available through major fantasy football platforms.
+The goal of the `ff-library` is to provide a simple, user-friendly API to query various fantasy data available through major fantasy football platforms.

 ## Installation